VisualComputing/nub/README.md

 | Rotate CAD   | ```rotateCAD(roll, pitch)```                      | ```mouseRotateCAD()```    |
 | Look around  | ```lookAround(deltaX, deltaY)```                  | ```mouseLookAround()```   |

-Note that the mouse actions follows the [delegation pattern](https://en.wikipedia.org/wiki/Delegation_pattern), simply passing the *Processing* `pmouseX`, `pmouseY`,  `mouseX` and `mouseY` variables as parameters to their relative delegates (the generic input device method counterparts), and hence their simpler signatures.
+Note that the mouse actions are implemented by simply passing the *Processing* `pmouseX`, `pmouseY`,  `mouseX` and `mouseY` variables as parameters to their relative generic input device method counterparts, and hence their simpler signatures.

 Mouse and keyboard examples: